RafRod232/IT202-003/public_html/Project/Proposal.md

     - Username should be unique
     - System should let user know if username or email is taken and allow the user to correct the error without wiping/clearing the form
         - [ ] The only fields that may be cleared are the password fields
-- [ ] User will be able to login to their account (given they enter the correct credentials)
+- [ ] \(mm/dd/yyyy of completion) User will be able to login to their account (given they enter the correct credentials)
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
     - Form
         - [ ] User can login with email or username
             - This can be done as a single field or as two separate fields